fom-big-data-bike-path-quality/fom-big-data-bike-path-quality-prediction/README.md

 ## About The Project

 The aim of this app is to provide REST endpoints which accept bike activity accelerometer measurements and predict the surface type.
-Therefore it makes use of [models](https://github.com/fom-big-data-bike-path-quality/fom-big-data-bike-path-quality-model) trained by an
+Therefore it makes use of the [results](https://github.com/fom-big-data-bike-path-quality/fom-big-data-bike-path-quality-results) trained by an
  [analytics component](https://github.com/fom-big-data-bike-path-quality/fom-big-data-bike-path-quality-analytics).

 ### Built With